mrxder/Arduino-GET-Library/README.md

 ## What this Library can not do (until now):
 * Decode or Encode the url encoding.
 For example: if the value is

+# How to user the library
+1. Dowload the HttpGet directory from GitHub
+2. Copy the HttpGet directory into your local library directory of your arduino IDE
+3. Start Arduino IDE and include the Library with ´´´cpp
+#include <HttpGet.h>
+´´´
+4. Use it as shown in the examples.

 ## Example
 todo